OpenZeppelin/cairo-contracts/docs/Account.md

 ## `Call` and `AccountCallArray` format

 The idea is for all user intent to be encoded into a `Call` representing a smart contract call.
-Users can also pack multiple messages into a single transaction (also known as multicall).
-Cairo currently does not support pointers for arrays of structs which means the `__execute__` function cannot iterate through mutiple `Call`'s.
+Users can also pack multiple messages into a single transaction (a multicall transaction).
+Cairo currently does not support pointers for arrays of structs which means the `__execute__` function cannot iterate through mutiple `Call`s.
 Instead, this implementation utilizes a workaround with the `AccountCallArray` struct.
-See [How AccountCallArray works](#how-accountcallarray-works)
+See [How multicall transactions work](#how-multicall-transactions-work)

 ### `Call`